Large-scale network motif analysis using compression: Experiments

-The main conclusion from this experiment is that we can perform motif analysis on data in the scale of billions of edges with very modest hardware.
-The problem is `embarrasingly parallel', and indeed, a decent speedup is achieved for multithreaded execution.
+This experiment shows we can perform motif analysis on data in the scale of billions of edges with very hardware.
+The sampling phase is `embarrassingly parallel', and indeed, a good speedup is achieved for multithreaded execution.
 We also observe that the amount of motifs found can vary wildly between data sets.
-The twitter and friendster data sets are from similar domains (large social networks), and yet for twitter, no significant motifs are found, by a wide margin,\footnote{The EL model compressed better than the motif model by millions of bits in all cases.} whereas for the friendster data the majority of the 100 most frequent motifs in the sample are significant.
-What exactly causes the difference in these data sets is a matter of future research; most likely requiring domain experts to investigate the motifs and their occurrences.
+The twitter and friendster data sets are from similar domains, and yet for twitter, no motifs are found, by a wide margin,\footnote{The EL model compressed better than the motif model by millions of bits in all cases.} whereas for friendster the majority of the subgraphs are motifs.
+What exactly causes the difference in these data sets is a matter of future research.

 With large data, using the full parallelism available is not always the best option.
 There is a trade-off between maximizing concurrency and avoiding garbage collection.
 The second line for the friendster data shows the fastest runtime (using the maximum stable heapspace) which used 9 concurrently running threads (with 16 logical cores available).